Francisco José Alcaraz: Career

-Hairdresser by profession, when he was 19 years old, on 11 December 1987, his brother and two three-year-old nieces were killed by the explosion of an ETA car bomb placed in the barracks of the Civil Guard in Zaragoza.
+Francisco José Alcaraz was a Hairdresser by profession.
+When he was 19 years old (on 11 December 1987) his brother and two three-year-old nieces were killed by the explosion of an ETA car bomb placed in the barracks of the Civil Guard in Zaragoza.
 Before joining the AVT, he did it to the Asociación de Víctimas del Terrorismo "Esperanza Verde" ("Association of Victims of Terrorism 'Green Hope'").
 Later he joined the AVT, where he held various positions until reaching the position of president.
 He was one of the leading promoters of the conspiracy theories vis-à-vis the authorship of the 11-M train bombings.

 On 13 May 2006 he was reelected president of the association with 86% of the votes cast, after the withdrawal of the candidacy of Pablo Broseta, son of Manuel Broseta, in the elections to the Board of Directors of the AVT.
 On 6 March 2008, he announced his retirement as president of the association by April of that year, alleging "personal reasons".
 In July 2009 he left militancy in the AVT after a harsh confrontation with the succeeding leadership, and after criticizing the widow of the last victim of ETA, Eduardo Puelles, accusing her of having fallen "in the language of nationalists and terrorists".

 In 2010 seven associations of victims accused Alcaraz of breaking the unity against ETA for calling a demonstration against the government's policy on incarcerated ETA members which he considered too soft – a call with which they did not agree.
 In spite of this, tens of thousands of people attended the event summoned alone by the platform presided over by Alcaraz.

 He is currently the president of the Voces contra el Terrorismo ("Voices Against Terrorism") platform, of which he was founder.